kazurayam/TimeKeeper/docs/index.md

 ## Processing outline

-Let me tell an outline of a test script which uses the Timekeeper to measure performance and print a report.
+Here is an outline of a test script which uses the Timekeeper to measure performance and print a report.

 1. Your test script should create a `Measurement` object, which is a container of `Record` objects.
 A `Measurement` requires you to define a set of table column names, like "Case" ad "URL".